SquatsTonight/alibaba-fc-deploy-action/README.md

 ```

 Every single porject contains only one function in the template.yml, more infomation can refer to [here](https://github.com/Serverless-Devs-Awesome/fc-alibaba-component).

+The application of alibaba-fc-deploy-action can refer to [Serverless CI/CD](https://github.com/git-qfzhang/Serverless-CI-CD/tree/dev/src)

 ## Input variables